lsst-dm/jenkins-dm-jobs/seeds/README.md

    properties, seed jobs and authentication are configured here.
 * `ingress`: This is where we configure external access to jenkins.

-## Upgrading Jenkins - step-by-step guide
+## Upgrading Jenkins Step-by-Step Guide

 ## Backing up Current Jenkins State